akilm1998/synthetic-clinical-note-generator/README.md

 and diagnosis information to synthetic clinical notes, dataset creation, and an initial ICD-10 prediction model.

-The primary limitation identified in V1 is diagnosis-name leakage in the synthetic clinical notes.
+The primary limitations identified in V1 are that:

+1. The model can recognize an explicitly stated condition but does not adequately distinguish the clinical context, etiology, or subcondition that determines the more specific ICD-10 code.

+2. The supervised ML approach depends on training data for the conditions and ICD-10 codes it is expected to predict, requiring additional training data and retraining when introducing previously unseen conditions.